the-new-day/cpp-argparser/lib/README.md

       .Positional();
 ```

-If an argument in the *argv* doesn't start with a hyphen and the `--` argument wasn't present, the argument is regarded as an option.
+If an argument in the *argv* does start with a hyphen and the `--` argument wasn't present, the argument is regarded as an option.

 Positional argument are parsed in the same order they were registered.

 __NB__ If a positional argument is also a multi value, __all__ values after it will be considered the values of this argument.
 Meaning that only 1 positional + multi value argument can be present (all positional arguments after it will be ignored).
 This befavior is similar to a function with a variable amount of parameters.